Go-astronomy logo

 Circinus Constellation

-Constellation Circinus the Compasses Star Map
+Constellation Circinus the Drafting Compass Star Map

-Circinus, the Compasses (Cir)
+Circinus, the Drafting Compass (Cir)

 (SIR-sin-us)

-The Southern constellation of Circinus, the Compasses, is best viewed in Summer during the month of June.
+Circinus is the 85th largest constellation.
 It's brightest star is Alpha Circini at magnitude 3.19.
 The boundary of the Circinus constellation contains 3 stars that host known exoplanets.

 1. Pronunciation: